dywisor/roverlay/doc/rst/usage.rst

 *roverlay* uses one dynamic rule pool, the **Dynamic Selfdep Rule Pool**.
 This pool contains *selfdep* rules for all known R packages and is able to resolve R package dependencies.
+Moreover, it knows to which repository a rule belongs, and tries to satisfy dependencies on a package within its own repository first, before trying the other repositories in the order as they appear in the repo config file(s).

-By convention, it will never resolve any system dependencies.
+By convention, this rule pool never resolves any system dependencies.

 +++++++++++++++++++++++++++++
  Dependency Resolver Modules